joemcmahon/Csgrouper/README.txt

 inter-sequences note relations, or choosing a rythmic model (binary, ternary, mixed) etc..

-Finally Csgrouper evaluates the proposed structure and prints its Csound unified score part in case the evaluation succeeds.
+At last Csgrouper evaluates the proposed structure and prints its Csound unified score part in case the evaluation succeeds.
 The resulting sound file can be played directly from the GUI or recorded on disk.
 The Csgrouper and Csound parts and instruments are all saved into a Csgrouper .xml config file.